Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 UCF Stats and Trends

-- UCF is 1-4 against the spread and 3-2 overall when the team puts up more than 12.2 points.
+- When UCF puts up more than 12.2 points, it is 1-4 against the spread and 3-2 overall.

-- UCF is 1-4 against the spread and 3-2 overall when the team piles up over 294.2 yards.
+- When UCF picks up more than 294.2 yards, the team is 1-4 against the spread and 3-2 overall.

-- The Knights have turned the ball over six times, nine fewer times than the Bearcats have forced turnovers (15).
+- The Knights have six giveaways this season, while the Bearcats have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.